-Intuit recently reported that 25,000 new small business jobs were created in May.
-This is approximately a 2 percent annual growth rate.
-Growth numbers like this are extremely good news.
-It shows that the economy (as well as the mobile food industry) continues to make its way back from the 2008 recession.
+June marked the 19th month of consecutive employment growth in the United States, with small businesses adding an average of 0.21 workers per company.
+Growth numbers like this are good news because it shows that the economy (as well as the mobile food industry) continues to make its way back from the 2008 recession.
 With that said, can it be that growth is always positive?
 Unfortunately the simple answer is no. If left unchecked, a food truck business’ growth could drive it into a ditch.
-Today we provide a list of four signs that a mobile food business may be expanding too quickly.
+Today we provide a list of four signs that a mobile food business may be growing too quickly.

 Everyone is exhausted…all of the time